DengYiping/codebase-ai-prompt-generator/README.md

 # Ignore .gitignore files (both local and global)
 codebase-prompt --no-gitignore

+# Output to Cursor IDE rules directory
+codebase-prompt --cursor

 # Combine options
 codebase-prompt /path/to/repository --exclude "node_modules" "*.pyc" --include "*.py" "*.js" --output prompt.md
 ```

+## Default Exclusions

+The tool automatically excludes certain files and directories to keep the output clean and relevant:

+- `.git` directory and all its contents (always excluded)
+- Files matching patterns in `.gitignore` files (unless `--no-gitignore` is used)
+- Common build artifacts and cache directories (`__pycache__`, `*.pyc`, `node_modules`, etc.)

+These exclusions help reduce noise and keep the generated prompt focused on the actual codebase content.

 ## .gitignore Support